coqui-ai/open-speech-corpora/README.md

 A list of open corpora for Automatic Speech Recognition research and development.

 This list has a preference for free (i.e. no $ cost) and truly open corpora (i.e. some kind of [Creative Commons license](https://en.wikipedia.org/wiki/Creative_Commons_license)).

-However, not all corpora listed here meet those criteria, but all corpora here are accessible and usable for research and/or commercial use.
+Not all these corpora may meet those criteria, but all the following corpora are accessible and usable for research and/or commercial use.

 Feel free to propse additions to the list!